-Only stockholders of record at the close of business on the record date of April 8, 2005, are entitled to receive notice of the annual meeting and to vote the shares of St.

-Mary common stock they held on that date.
-As of April 8, 2005, there were shares of St. Mary common stock issued and outstanding.
+Only stockholders of record at the close of business on the record date of April 8, 2005, are entitled to receive notice of the annual meeting and to vote the shares of St. Mary common stock they held on that date.
+As of April 8, 2005, there were 57,239,058 shares of St. Mary common stock issued and outstanding, net of 500,000 treasury shares.
 Holders of St. Mary common stock are entitled to one vote per share and are not allowed to cumulate votes in the election of directors.
 The enclosed proxy card shows the number of shares that you are entitled to vote.